KasVital/Addons-for-Vanilla-1.12.1-CFM/Postal/README.md

-# Postal - WoW 1.12 addOn
+# postal - WoW 1.12 addOn

 An extension to the Blizzard mail interface which
 - **Automatically opens mail**